mahuntington/panpsychism/unit_03/w08d04/morning_exercise/README.md

 - Create a pull request by going to into your Github account.
 - Click on "Compare & pull request"
 - Your `base` branch should be `master` and your `compare` branch should be the branch that you created.
+- Write a comment.
+- On the right side, click on "Assignee" and tag your partner.
-- Write a comment and tag your partner in the message.
-Click "Create pull request".
+- Click "Create pull request".
 - DO NOT click "merge".

 #### Team Member A